Rd27p/Rd27p/README.md

 # 💫 About Me:
-I'm currently a second-year student majoring in Software Engineering at Telkom University, where I’m deeply engaged in exploring the fields of web development.
+I'm currently a third-year student majoring in Software Engineering at Telkom University, where I’m deeply engaged in exploring the fields of web development.
 My passion is creating interactive, visually appealing, and user-centered digital experiences.
 Through my coursework and personal projects, I'm continuously enhancing my skills in coding and design to become proficient in building functional and aesthetically pleasing websites.
 As I advance in my studies, I aim to deepen my knowledge in FrontEnd development.

 # 💻 Tech Stack: